 The yearly ceremony is typically attended by representatives from associations like the National Turkey Federation—part of an industry that profits from raising and killing as many animals as they can as quickly as possible.

 It turns out that the birds are at such a high risk of falling ill or even dying before the ceremony takes place that they need a “backup.”
-On today’s factory farms, the birds are bred to grow so large so fast that their organs can barely keep up, if they keep up at all.
-Up to 10 percent of turkeys on factory farms die before they even reach the slaughterhouse.
-Factory-farmed turkeys are so unnaturally large that many can’t even stand up without experiencing pain.
+On today’s farms, the birds are bred to grow so large so fast that their organs can barely keep up, if they keep up at all.
+Up to 10 percent of turkeys on typical farms die before they even reach the slaughterhouse.
+Turkeys on these farms are so unnaturally large that many can’t even stand up without experiencing pain.

 But what happens to the birds after the ceremony ends?